openmrs/openmrs-contrib-rest-api-docs/source/includes/User/privileges.md

             "description": "A privilege or permission to delete patients" }
     ```

 ### Update a privilege

 * Update a privilege with given UUID, this method only modifies properties in the request.
 Returns a `404 Not Found`
 status if the privilege deos not exists.
-If the user not logged in to perform this action, a `401 Unauthorized` status returned.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.
+Attempting to update a privilege's name will fail with the error code `400 Bad Request`.

     #### Attributes